stimulussoft/filequeue/README.markdown

 # Usage

-The steps for integration file are as follows:
+The steps for integration are as follows:

-  1) Include maven POM or clone & compile the git repo
+  1. Include maven POM or clone & compile the git repo

     <dependency>
         <groupId>com.stimulussoft</groupId>